 It feels rewarding to be recognised for all the hard work we’ve put in.
 Hopefully we can live up to their expectations and continue to build from where we are now.

 What do you hope to achieve in the next ten years?

 Just to be able to make an honest living from music and travel the world whilst doing it.
 Anything else is a bonus.

 As well as playing at festivals, do you like to attend any as fans, if so, which ones do you go to?

 Field Day is a pretty sick festival, Secret Garden Party is the best though.
 It’s a shame to see it go.

 Do you have any plans for a future headline tour?

-Yeah there’s definitely some exciting talks going on in regards to tours and other bits, but we can’t say too much at the minute.
+Yeah, there’s definitely some exciting talks going on in regards to tours and other bits, but we can’t say too much at the minute.

 At the minute we’re booked for the London Riviera Festival on 18th June, Village Green on 8th June which is the only local gig we have booked at the minute.
 Then we have Y Not Festival on 27th June and Lost Village on 25th August.
-We’re all really looking forward to them, it’s gonna be a sick summer.
+We’re all really looking forward to them, it’s going to be a sick summer.

 Follow Courts on: